Sagbayan: History

 Sagbayan was formerly part of the surrounding municipalities of Clarin, Inabanga, Carmen, and Balilihan.
-It was created into a separate town through Executive Order No. 204 of President Elpidio Quirino on February 9, 1949, and named Borja, in honor of Salustiano Borja, the first elected civil governor of the Province of Bohol.
+It was created into a separate town through Executive Order No. 204 of President Elpidio Quirino on February 9, 1949, and named Borja, in honor of Salustiano Borja, the first elected civil governor of the province of Bohol.

 The original list of its barangays and sitios were Sagbayan, Canmaya Centro, Canmaya Diot, Canmano, San Antonio, and San Isidro, and the sitios of Santa Cruz, San Vicente Norte, San Vicente Sur, San Ramon, and Kalangahan (Calangahan), from Clarin; the sitios of Mantalongon and Katipunan from Inabanga, and the sitios of Cabasacan (Kabasacan) and Ubuhan (Ubojan) from Balilihan (note: Catigbian wasstill part of Balilihan until its reorganization on June 17, 1949).
 Barangay Sagbayan became its Poblacion which is the seat of government of the municipality.

 Through the Republic Act No. 1741, it was reverted to its original name, Sagbayan on June 21, 1957, signed by President Carlos P. Garcia.

 On October 15, 2013, Sagbayan was close to the epicenter of a magnitude 7.2 earthquake.
 The town suffered 12 fatalities and damage to almost 1,000 homes, as well as total destruction of its town hall.

 Geography

 Barangays

-Sagbayan is politically subdivded into 24 barangays.
+Sagbayan is politically subdivided into 24 barangays.
 Each barangay consists of puroks and some have sitios.